markhuot/craft-pest/docs/factories.md

 ## Creating your own factories

 Factories also provide a convenient place to stash boilerplate data.
 And since the default factories are meant to be overridden you could take the existing `Entry` factory and create your own site-specific `Post` factory.
-The goal is to make testing as easy and repeatable as possible.
+The goal of site-specific factories is to make testing as easy and repeatable as possible.
 Creating new data in the site to test against should be as easy as

 ```php
 Post::factory()->create()
 ```

-Notice, as a tester, I didn't have to worry about creating the post's category—it was created automatically for me via my `Post` factory.
-This pattern shouldn't be abused, it's important for tests to read as a story.
-So if your test is all about
+Notice, as a tester, I don't have to worry about any implementation details of the Post entry type.
+If Post's have a required "Category" field the factory could automatically handle adding that.
+Or, if posts will always have a `body` field you could pre fill it with something like `'body' => $this->faker->paragraphs(3),`.
+This way your tests are more concerned with the "what" of what is being tested and not the "how" of how it's being created.